 I didn't realize giftedness comes with extras, and Those Extras are an opportunity for Grace

-The more I learned about exceptionalities and giftedness, the more our imperfections became the face of God.
+The more I learned about 2E kids and giftedness, the more our imperfections became the face of God.
 We were the people God intended from the moment of our conception: intensely curious, creative, beautiful children, and a mother with a heart for the Lord.